calder12/seed/src/_packs/mixins/seed-family.md

 ## About

-`seed-family` is a pack that offers mixins that manipulate parent or sibling selectors.
-Because of how CSS works, it's (currently) not possible to target parent selectors or classes in any way.
+Because of how CSS works, it's (currently) not possible to create rules based on the target's parent selectors or previous sibling classes in any way.
+This pack aims to help resolve these issues.

 This use-case doesn't occur very often, but it's not too uncommon either.

-### The problem
+### Problem

 Take the following CSS for a menu component (structured with the BEM convention).

 ``` _menu.scss
 .menu {
-  // styles

   &__item {
     display: none;
   }
 }
 ```

-### The workaround
+### Workarounds

 The `.menu__item` is hidden with `display: none` by default.
 We want it to be `display: block` when the `.menu.is-active`.